chih3b/ia_models_3IA2/README.md

-# Speech Emotion Recognition Models
+# AI Models for 3IA2 Course

-Repository containing implementations of state-of-the-art speech emotion recognition models for the 3IA2 course.
+This repository contains implementations of state-of-the-art AI models for:

-## Models Included
+1. Speech Emotion Recognition (SER) using HuBERT
+2. Phone detection using YOLOv8

-### HuBERT-based Speech Emotion Recognition
+## Speech Emotion Recognition (SER)

-The `hubert/` directory contains a complete implementation of a Speech Emotion Recognition (SER) system based on the HuBERT (Hidden Unit BERT) pre-trained model.
-The implementation supports three different fine-tuning approaches:
+The `ser/` directory contains the training code for a Tunisian Speech Emotion Recognition system based on the HuBERT (Hidden Unit BERT) pre-trained model.

-1. **Full Fine-tuning**: Fine-tune all parameters of the pre-trained HuBERT model
-2. **QKV Fine-tuning**: Parameter-efficient fine-tuning using LoRA on query, key, and value projection layers only
-3. **Classifier Fine-tuning**: Only fine-tune the classifier head, keeping the rest of the model frozen

-See the [HuBERT README](hubert/README.md) for detailed usage instructions.

-## Installation

-Each model directory contains its own `requirements.txt` file with the necessary dependencies for that specific model.
+### File Descriptions

+- `train_hubert_standard.py`: Main training script for the HuBERT model.
+- `hubert_model.py`: Contains the HuBERT model architecture for SER with three fine-tuning approaches: full, QKV, and classifier-only.
+- `standard_data_processor.py`: Handles data preparation with standard train/val/test splits.
+- `data_augmentation.py`: Implements data augmentation techniques for model robustness.

+## Phone Detection with YOLOv8

+The `yolov8/` directory contains the implementation for training and evaluating a YOLOv8 model for phone detection in various scenarios.
+The notebook `yolotraining.ipynb` was trained on Kaggle and detects mobile phones in video conferencing contexts.

-## Contributing
+## Research Papers

-Feel free to contribute additional models or improvements to existing implementations through pull requests.
+The `research/` directory contains research papers and notes related to the implemented models.